 Within the classroom, the emphasis is on every boy and girl participating, whether they are established musicians or just beginning their journey.
 Each child will gain a key understanding of the keyboard and notation, whilst developing a love for a multitude of different genres.
 Technology, in particular the iPads, are utilised for composition, allowing every pupil to create authentic and stylistically-aware pieces of music.

 Private lessons are available in a variety of instruments with pupils regularly achieving success in Associated Board, Trinity and Rock School exams.

 There is a strong tradition of Drama at Kingswood House School ranging from a Lower Prep Nativity in the school hall to a major production at the Adrian Mann Theatre, NESCOT, in February each year and plenty more in between.
 We believe that studying Drama teaches confidence, collaboration, communication and co-operation as well as the opportunity to experience the magic of the theatre.

 Pupils in Years 7 and 8 have a weekly lesson in the newly-refurbished Drama Studio and main hall working on a host of dramatic techniques and presentation skills.
 We now offer GCSE Drama as an option due to increased demand for the subject.
 Our new professional stage-lighting system enables students to become involved in the technical aspects of theatre as well as acting on stage.
-Alongside Drama, and as well as related curriculum and theatre trips, we offer opportunities to participate in a large-scale performance every year, from Peter Pan (complete with a flying scene) Oliver! and the world première of Piers Chater Robinson’s new show Tales of Hamelin; performances of Pandemonium and Treasure Island.
-This year we are excited to be back in the theatre performing Bob Carltons jukebox musical Return to the Forbidden Planet.
+Alongside Drama, and as well as related curriculum and theatre trips, we offer opportunities to participate in a large-scale performance every year, from Peter Pan (complete with a flying scene) and Oliver!
+To the world première of Piers Chater Robinson’s new show Tales of Hamelin, Pandemonium and Treasure Island. in 2021 we are excited to be back in the theatre performing Bob Carltons jukebox musical Return to the Forbidden Planet.
 We give all pupils the chance to work at a professional venue, with all the facilities that entails, for the final week of rehearsals and performances.
 This means the cast can immerse themselves in the full theatrical experience.
 Furthermore, children are encouraged to pursue LAMDA Speech and Drama qualifications individually or in small groups.